hiveot/hub.capnp/README.md

 ## Project Status

-Status: Alpha, expect breaking changes
+Status: The status of this plugin is Alpha.
+It is functional but breaking changes must be expected.

 Authentication and authorization improvements are in development.